maxenceleguery/fire-detection/README.md

 The different models used are stored in `models.py`.

 The script `classif.py` trains a classifier using the labels of the validation dataset.
 To load a model to be trained, use the `--checkpoint` argument to provide the path to the model weights.
 To only test a model, one can use the argument `--epochs 0`.

+The script `ae_mlp.py` trains first an Auto Encoder using the training set (without the labels), and then trains a MLP on the labels of the validation dataset using the latent representation from the trained encoder.
+To load a model to be trained, use the `--checkpoint_ae` and `--checkpoint_mlp` argument to provide the path to the models (AE and MLP) weights.
+To only test a model, one can use the argument `--epochs 0`.